Who are the Mental Health Ambassadors?

 Request a Presentation

-Classes, campus community groups, and student organizations can request a Mental Health Ambassadors presentation via University Health Services’ wellness presentation page.
+Classes, campus community groups, and student organizations can request a Mental Health Ambassadors presentation via Student Health Services’ wellness presentation page.
 The presentation includes the ambassador’s personal mental health story and a review of mental health support resources available on campus (approx. 30 minutes).

 Become an Ambassador

 Are you passionate about mental health?
 Do you have a story to tell?
 Consider applying to become a Mental Health Ambassador!